 To make this recipe I used…

-Whole30 Sweet Potato Apple Breakfast Bake (Paleo, Gluten Free, Dairy Free)
+Paleo Sweet Potato Apple Breakfast Bake (Gluten Free, Dairy Free)

-This Whole30 sweet potato apple breakfast bake is naturally sweet, teeming with warming cinnamon, packed with protein, healthy fats, and fiber.
-The dish reminds me of a New Orleans-style bread pudding with its cinnamon and raisins, but it's totally Whole30 compliant!
-A wonderful Whole30 breakfast, Whole30 sweet potato recipe, or paleo breakfast when you're simply tired of eggs and bacon.
+This paleo sweet potato apple breakfast bake is naturally sweet, teeming with warming cinnamon, packed with protein, healthy fats, and fiber.
+The dish reminds me of a New Orleans-style bread pudding with its cinnamon and raisins, but it's totally paleo.

 Preheat oven to 325º.